ArcanaFramework/frametree/docs/source/index.rst

 The key elements of FrameTree's data model are:

-* :ref:`Stores` - encapsulations of tree-based file storage systems
+* :ref:`Stores` - tree-like file storage system backends
 * :ref:`FrameSets` - mapping of datasets (or subsets thereof) onto a set of data frames
-* :ref:`Columns` - cross-section of equivalent data types across a dataset (e.g. all T1-weighted scans across all imaging sessions)
+* :ref:`Columns` - cross-section of equivalent data types across a dataset
 * :ref:`Pipelines` - applied workflows and tasks on the data